About Me

 My name is Alison, I live on the South coast of England, with my husband and two sons, and I am a certified mindfulness teacher.
 I am registered with the British Association of Mindfulness Based Approaches (BAMBA) which means I adhere to their good practice guidelines.

-I came to mindfulness meditation over three years ago as a way to reserve myself some time to slow down and just ‘be’.
+I came to mindfulness meditation over seven years ago as a way to reserve myself some time to slow down and just ‘be’.
 My children were still very young and just juggling family life, work and housekeeping was difficult.
 I had suffered post-natal depression with both my children, and I was aware that I needed to continue to build self-care into my routine.

-I have worked in the NHS for over 20 years non-clinically; for the most part in workforce development and online learning.I have witnessed how staff commit long hours to work, wrestle with numerous conflicting priorities, are often overwhelmed and constantly in ‘doing’ mode.
-For this reason, I began to lead short mindfulness sessions with my colleagues.These highlighted to me how much mindfulness could offer.
+For 26 years, I worked in the NHS, in non-clinical roles, focusing on workforce development and online learning.
+Over that time, I witnessed how staff commit long hours to work, wrestle with numerous conflicting priorities, and are often overwhelmed, constantly in ‘doing’ mode.
+For this reason, I began to lead short mindfulness sessions with my colleagues.
+These highlighted to me how much mindfulness could offer.